koding/kdlearn/guides/getting-started/workspaces/index.md

 links you desire, as the steps above use, but just be careful not to delete any of your files in the process.

+> type:error
-*Note: the default Workspace can't be removed as that is the default Web folder on your VM.*
+> The default Workspace can't be removed as that is the default Web folder on your VM.

 [koding]: https://koding.com